Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Introduction

-Inspired by this observation, we propose a novel approach, termed \textit{Stackelberg Residual-PAC (SR-PAC)}, for automating Residual-PAC privatization by formulating the problem as a Stackelberg game, without requiring any white-box characterization of the conditional entropy.
-In this framework, the leader selects a noise distribution to perturb the mechanism by minimizing the magnitude of the noise or perturbation.
-The follower then chooses a stochastic inference strategy to recover the sensitive data, seeking to minimize the expected log score function of the strategy, with the constraint that the expected log score equals the privacy budget.
-The privacy budget in Residual-PAC privacy directly translates to a mutual information bound via the simple relation: mutual information equals data entropy minus the privacy budget.
-When the entire probability space is considered, this bilevel optimization problem reduces to a convex program.
-We rigorously prove that the mixed-strategy Stackelberg equilibrium of this game yields the optimal noise distribution, ensuring that the conditional entropy of the perturbed mechanism precisely attains the specified privacy budget.
+To implement R-PAC privacy with KL divergence, we propose a novel \textit{Stackelberg Residual-PAC (SR-PAC)} automatic privatization algorithm.
+SR-PAC formulates the problem of privatization via noise perturbation, given a privacy budget, as a Stackelberg game in which the leader selects a noise distribution with the goal of minimizing the magnitude of the perturbation, while the follower chooses a stochastic inference strategy to recover the sensitive data.
+We show that when the entire probability space is considered, the resulting bilevel optimization problem becomes a convex program.
+Moreover, we prove that the mixed-strategy Stackelberg equilibrium of this game yields the optimal noise distribution, ensuring that the conditional entropy of the perturbed mechanism precisely attains the specified privacy budget.
+Finally, our experimental evaluation demonstrates that the proposed SR-PAC privacy framework consistently outperforms both PAC-privacy and differential privacy baselines.

-We demonstrate that, in general, the SR-PAC approach achieves more efficient privacy budget utilization than the automatic PAC Privacy algorithms, resulting in less conservative privacy guarantees for the same privacy budget, except in the special case where the overall distribution of the perturbed mechanism output is Gaussian, in which case both methods coincide and tightly implement the privacy budget.
-Besides inheriting PAC Privacy’s additive composition property, SR PAC attains tighter privacy bounds by solving a convex optimization problem.
-Moreover, when the utility loss function is convex, our method admits an explicit convex optimization formulation, enabling the computation of optimal perturbations, which is a challenge that remained open in the original PAC Privacy framework.
-Finally, we validate these theoretical advances through numerical experiments, which consistently confirm the superior performance and practical advantages of SR-PAC over PAC Privacy.
+A complete appendix, including all proofs, is provided in the online extended version of this paper \cite{zhang2025breaking}.
+We summarize our main contributions as follows: \begin{itemize} \item We characterize the conservativeness of Auto-PAC \cite{xiao2023pac,sridhar2024pac}, showing that it arises from the gap between the surrogate Gaussian mutual information bound and the true non-Gaussian mutual information of the privatized mechanism.

+\item We propose two computationally tractable approaches to reduce this gap: one based on the Donsker-Varadham representation (Theorem \ref{thm:DV}) and the other based on the sliced Wasserstein distances (Theorem \ref{thm:SWD}).

+\item We propose a novel privacy framework, Residual-PAC (R-PAC), to quantify the portion of privacy that remains rather than the amount leaked.
+This offers a complementary perspective to PAC privacy, and enables efficient implementation of tight privacy budget.

+\item We present an automatic privatization algorithm, Stackelberg R-PAC (SR-PAC), to efficiently compute noise distributions for a given privacy budget.
+SR-PAC algorithm achieves tight budget utilization, can operate with only black-box access via Monte Carlo simulation, and adaptively concentrates noise in privacy-sensitive directions while preserving task-relevant information. \end{itemize}